charlesdlrsa/dev_log_tournees_infirmiers/README.md

 allows nurses to check their daily planning, the different appointments and the journeys between these appointments.
 Moreover, they also can also report their days off.

+We dockerized the project and deployed it on Typhoon-Viarezo, feel free to go check it out at <a href='https://dev-log-tournees-infirmiers.typhoon.viarezo.fr'> this address <a/>.

 <br/>

 ## Installing and running Nursissimo application